kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/doc/systrans.md

 [Systran.net](https://www.systran.net/en/translate/)

-Login for Systran Pro is at [translate.systran.net/user](https://translate.systran.net/user). **note:** Do not sign in at `www.systran.net` (which for reason unknown to md display incorrect and incomplete infomration).
+[Login for Systran Pro: translate.systran.net/user](https://translate.systran.net/user). **note:** Do not sign in at `www.systran.net` (which for reason unknown to md display incorrect and incomplete infomration).

 ## Systran API Dcoumentation